bugagashen6ka/quark/README.md

 + Think about new requirements
 + Create own version of database scheme
 + Install Eclipse or other IDE that one can use with EJB, JBoss and stuff

+Diagrams
+===

+To draw diagrams we can use tools like dia (look in your linux distribution repository) and plantuml (for use case or activity diagrams).
+See http://plantuml.sourceforge.net/index.html.